edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.1.md

         + opens the current folder you are at in finder
     * `open <file name>`
         + open a specific file

+> Why do these commands when you can do it in the file system?
+Because you'll have to use the terminal or git bash to deploy your website to heroku or to use node - so we might as well start now

 * *When done going over these, slack out the above commands to the students*